 Carrington Estate Winery is just 2 minutes from Whatuwhiwhi Holiday Park and is a ‘must-visit’ if you enjoy the finest of wine and gourmet cuisine.
 Northland is the birthplace of New Zealand wine, with Reverend Samuel Marsden having planted the first vines in Northland in 1819.
 Just under 200 years later Carrington Estate Vineyard opened its doors to become New Zealand's northern-most winery located here on the beautiful Karikari Peninsula at Doubtless Bay.

 The first vines were planted in 1998 and with the production of its first vintage in 2003 Carrington Estate boasts some 25 hectares of Syrah, Merlot, Cabernet Sauvignon, Pinotage, Chardonnay and Viognier.
-The café is open from 11am 7 days a week and the Tasting room is open daily from midday to 4pm. ( May Be closed off season/winter months,) Please ring Carrington Resort for Verification.
+The café is open from 11am to 4pm 7 days a week and the Tasting room is open daily from midday to 4pm. ( closed off season/winter months,) Please ring Carrington Resort for Verification.

 Art & Style